nqpz/genred-prototype/README.md

-    where versions prefixed by `1` are implemented using `atomicAdd`, versions prefixed by `2` are implemented by using `atomicCAS`, and versions prefixed by `3` are implemented by using `atomicExch`.
+    where versions prefixed by `1` are implemented using `atomicAdd`, versions prefixed by `2` are implemented by using `atomicCAS`, and versions prefixed by `3` are implemented by using `atomicExch` (except for 36).
 All methods implement a simple addition operation.

 2. `<coop. level>`: How many threads should cooperate on one histogram.
 If this is set to zero, the program will try and